Discover Magic Hiking to Maroon Bells in Aspen

 They don’t say anything about crying, so I assume I was good on that front.

-I quicken my pace so I was ahead of him but didn’t get too far away.
+I quickened my pace so I was ahead of him, but didn’t get too far away.
 I figured if there was a bear, I could probably outrun that guy.

-About three-quarters of the way up the trail, the valley floor opened onto a rock field, which the DNR refers to as a “rock garden.”
+About three-quarters of the way up the trail, the valley floor opened onto a rock field.
+The local DNR refers to it as a “rock garden.”
 It’s such an elaborate garden; it’s hard to make out where the trail is.
-Several times I was unsure and had to use my powers of deduction.
+Several times, I was unsure and had to use my powers of deduction.

 Not the cliff, not that tree cluster … must be through this rock pile …

-I think the people who only go to Maroon Bells are missing out on an equally, if not better, reflecting lake just up the mountain.
-Though I’ve heard if you go when it’s dry, the lake may not be much more than a puddle, so plan accordingly.
+People who only go to Maroon Bells are missing out on an equally, if not better, reflecting lake.
+Though I’ve heard if you go when it’s dry, the lake may not be much more than a puddle.
+Plan accordingly.

 Standing there, I watched a beaver make his dam while keeping my eyes peeled for bears (I was paranoid now).
 A trail goes around the lake and gives you a delightful new reflection view every 20 feet.